 account.
 The account is still there, but it is "disabled."

-Basically, you can check in any time you like, but you can
+Basically, you can check out any time you like, but you

 I have to

 wonder how Alan would have felt if he had been treated so

 poorly on the blog site that he used while his father was